 Have you ever been to a restaurant where they had so many menu options you didn’t know where to start?
 You start scrolling through the menu and see some noodles that sound delicious but as you move on, the chicken starts to sound a little better but so does the burger.
 You get lost; uncertain of anything.

 Although document review is far removed from feeding a ferocious appetite, similar problems arise with too many choices on a coding panel.
 Reviewers may lose focus on main questions and waste precious time deciding on options of lesser importance.
 A coding panel should not be confusing, (nor should a restaurant’s menu but that’s a topic for another blog).

 When building a coding panel, try to minimize the number of choices to only those necessary.
 You will find that limiting coding choices produces a faster and more accurate review.

 Not only is it important to minimize the number of coding choices, how coding options are displayed is also important.
 E-discovery and electronic document review platforms are often customizable and allow coding panels to be arranged in ways that best suits the review.
 (You may be able to view choices in a drop-down list, a check box, a pop up, etc.).

-The more time review attorneys spend on the selection of coding options, the more time they are spending on the review.
-As a result, it is generally a best practice to require reviewers to make the least number of clicks as possible.
+The more time review attorneys spend on the selection of coding options, the more time they are spending on the review (and the more you are spending on the review).
+As a result, it is generally a best practice to require reviewers to make the fewest number of clicks as possible.

 For example, if document coding choices are arranged in a drop-down list reviewers must click once to open the drop-down list and click again to select the document coding choice.
 However, if a coding check box is used, document reviewers click only once on the appropriate code and then move on.
 While this doesn’t seem like a huge deal, time spent making extra clicks adds up and more clicks also means more opportunities to make more errors in the process.